Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Technical Details

 \subsection{Detailed Experimental Settings}

-Here we clarify the technical details of our work.
-For training the model on the full dataset and the selected subset, all parameters are used identically except for batch sizes.
-For CIFAR-10/100, we train ResNet-18 for 200 epochs with a batch size of 128, for each pruning ratio \{30\%, 50\%, 70\%, 80\%, 90\%\} we use different batch sizes with \{128, 128, 128, 64, 32\}.
-We set the initial learning rate as 0.1, the optimizer as SGD with momentum 0.9, and the scheduler as cosine annealing scheduler with weight decay 0.0005.
+Here we clarify the technical details in our works.
+For training the model on full-dataset and the selected subset, all parameters are used identically only except for batch sizes.
+For CIFAR-10/100, we train ResNet-18 for 200 epochs with batch size of 128, for each pruning ratio \{30\%, 50\%, 70\%, 80\%, 90\%\} we use different batch sizes with \{128, 128, 128, 64, 32\}.
+We set the initial learning rate as 0.1, optimizer as SGD with momentum 0.9, and scheduler as cosine annealing scheduler with weight decay 0.0005.
 For training ImageNet, we use ResNet-34 as the network architecture.
 For all coresets with different pruning rates, we train models for 300,000 iterations with a 256 batch size.
 We use the SGD optimizer with 0.9 momentum and 0.0001 weight decay, using a 0.1 initial learning rate.
 The cosine annealing learning rate scheduler was used for training.
-For a fair comparison, we used the same parameters across all pruning methods, including ours.
+For fair comparison, we use the same parameters across all pruning methods, including ours.
 All experiments were conducted using an NVIDIA A6000 GPU.
 We also attach the implementation in the supplementary material.

-For calculating the DUAL score, we need three parameters $T$, $J$, and $c_\gD$, each means score computation epoch, the length of the sliding window, and hyperparameter regarding the training dataset.
+For calculating DUAL score, we need three parameters $T$, $J$, and $c_\gD$, each means score computation epoch, the length of sliding window, and hyperparameter regarding the train dataset.
 We fix $J$ as 10 for all experiments.
-We use ($T$, $J$, $c_\gD$) for each dataset as follows.
-For CIFAR-10, we use (30, 10, 5.5), for CIFAR-100, (30, 10, 4), and for ImageNet-1k, (60, 10, 11).
-We first roughly assign the term $c_\gD$ based on the size of the initial dataset and by considering the relative difficulty of each, we set $c_\gD$ for CIFAR-100 smaller than that of CIFAR-10.
-For the ImageNet-1k dataset, which contains 1,281,167 images, the size of the initial dataset is large enough that we do not need to set $c_\gD$ to a small value to intentionally sample easier samples.
+We use ($T$, $J$, $c_\gD$) for each dataset as followings.
+For CIFAR-10, we use (30, 10, 5.5), for CIFAR-100, (30, 10, 4), and for ImageNet-1K, (60, 10, 11).
+We first roughly assign the term $c_\gD$ based on the size of initial dataset and by considering the relative difficulty of each, we set $c_\gD$ for CIFAR-100 smaller than that of CIFAR-10.
+For the ImageNet-1K dataset, which contains 1,281,167 images, the size of the initial dataset is large enough that we do not need to set $c_\gD$ to a small value to in order to intentionally sample easier samples.
 Also, note that we fix the value of $C$ of Beta distribution at 15 across all experiments.
-A more detailed distribution, along with visualization, can be found in Appendix~\ref{Appendix_explanation_of_dual_pruning}.
+A more detailed distribution, along with a visualization, can be found in Appendix~\ref{Appendix_explanation_of_dual_pruning}.